Standard contractual clauses

 the risks to the rights of natural persons posed by the processing and implement measures to

-address these risks.
+mitigate those risks.
 For the purposes of this assessment, the controller shall provide the necessary

 such risks.